-Nicaragua celebrates a number of festive occasions with public holidays, including New Year’s Day and Christmas Day, but it is perhaps the country’s unique events that make for the more interesting displays of culture.
+Nicaragua holidays include a number of festive celebrations, including New Year’s Day and Christmas Day, but it is perhaps the country’s unique events that make for the more interesting displays of culture.
 From the culinary Crab Soup Festival to the religious events of Diriamba, there is an event for every type of traveler to enjoy.

 Also known as the festival of San Sebastian, this takes place on January 19-20 every year, and is a religious feast celebrated by all Nicaraguans.
 Even though it is now a Roman Catholic festival, it combines the traditions of indigenous and Spanish roots.
 The dances, songs, and costumes reflect the indigenous culture that predates the arrival of the Spanish in the 16th century.